An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram A

-Space expands and contracts under the pressure of the two contending directions, which attain equivalence and a more stable equilibrium for an instant before opening up again to the more or less marked predominance of one or the other.
+Space expands and contracts under the pressure of the two contending directions, which attain a more stable equilibrium for an instant before opening up again to the more or less marked predominance of one or the other direction.
 Equivalences of opposite values are born and dissolve, are lost and found again in forms that are always new.

 In the lower right section, the central field flows toward an area of greater synthesis where we can pause to observe a smaller number of planes (Fig. 4 Diagram B):